openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 ### Install a new OpenZiti Network

+This examplerelies

-In this example, we'll deploy a brand new OpenZiti Network by following the steps outlined in the "host it anywhere" quickstart with __one important exception__!
+we'll deploy a brand new OpenZiti Network by following the steps outlined in the ["host it anywhere"](../../network/hosted.md) quickstart with __one important exception__!

 <Details>